akiraaida/scanner/README.md

     - Kernel is 5x5 with a variance value of 10
 - Using the blurred, greyscale image apply canny edge detection with a low hysteresis of 30 and a high hysteresis of 60.
 	- Low hysteresis and high hysteresis are set to fairly low values to keep most of the edges (in case of poor gradients)
+- The edges are then dilated 5 times to increase them and remove any small gaps to help find the contours
 - Using the resulting edges, determine the contours that are present
 	- The contours are then sorted with the largest contour being used as the presumed document
 		- The contour must have at least 4 points to reduce false positives